GiuliG/nextStage-project/README.md

 - **logout** - as a user I also want to logout.

 - **Host List Page** -  as an artist, I want to see the list of places I can pick for my gig.
-- **Request Page** -  as a host, I want to see which artist wants to book my place and I want to be able to accept or reject their enquiry.
+- **Accept Request** -  as a host, I want to see which artist wants to book my place and I want to be able to accept
+- **Reject Request** - or reject their enquiry.
+- **See my requests** - as an artist, I want to see the status of my requestsd
-- **Next Show page**  - as an artist, I want to see whether my request was accepted and, if so, I want to see the list of events I am going to run.
+- **Next Show page**  - as an artist, I want to see the list of events I am going to run.
+- **See the list of events** - As an possible attendee I want to see a list of events on the homepage
-- **Event Tickets** - As an attendee I want to book my seat and see how many tickets are available.
+- **Event Tickets** - As an attendee I want to book my seat and see how many tickets are available on the homepage.

 ## Backlog